Privacy policy.

 We may disclose your information to the following people:

-(a) Other Health Professionals: We may disclose your information to other professional to support your care (e.g., occupational therapist, psychologist).
+(a) Other Health Professionals: We may disclose your information to other professionals to support your care (e.g., occupational therapist, psychologist).

-(b) Relatives, Close Contacts, or Legal Representative: We may provide information about your personal and health information to your parent, close personal contacts, guardians, or a responsible person.
+(b) Relatives, Close Contacts, or Legal Representative: We may provide information about your personal and health information to your parent, close personal contacts, guardians, or a responsible person where appropriate.

 (c) Other Uses and Disclosures: We may use or disclose your personal and health information to provide the best management and treatment options including: